 As many of our customers find out really soon, the number of results can be overwhelming.
 Especially if the hashtag only consists of a global brand’s name, or of a commonly used catchphrase.
 At the moment, #NationalDonutDay has more than 10000 mentions.

 Lucky for me, not as many calories.

 Now, we all have our donut favorites (personal favorite is All of them.
 Preferably at the same time.
 If possible, always.).
 But, usually, we don’t really work for ALL of the brands.
 In that case, editing our query a bit might take us a long way.

 For no reason whatsoever I decided to play pretend as Dunkin Donuts brand manager (let me know if they’re hiring).

 Here’s how I conducted a hashtag performance analysis:

-Setting up queries
+#First step: setting up queries

 As I already mentioned, the first step is to set up queries.
 Using Boolean operators, I decided to track all of the mentions of #nationaldonutday also mentioning #dunkindonuts and its variations “Dunkin donuts” or just “dunkin”.